AntonioDiNics/CV/README.md

 - [Credits](#credits)

 ## Description
-This is my personal CV that is designed to show others my skills, experience, and general information about myself.
+This is my personal CV which is designed to show others my skills, experience, and general information about myself.
 It was created for a project during a software development course with HyperionDev.

 ## Installation